 Argyll and Bute Hospital provides acute admissions and various mental health and psychotherapy services.
 The hospital joined the NHS Forest in 2010 following the creation of their Blarbuie project.

-The story so far - creation of a community Woodland Enterprise
+The creation of a community Woodland Enterprise

-In 2002 a number of people came up with ideas to restore and enhance the woods, for environmental, community and health benefits.
+In 2002 a number of people came up with ideas to restore and enhance the woods for environmental, community and health benefits.
 A partnership was formed between Reforesting Scotland, Argyll Green Woodworkers Association, NHS, Scottish Association for Mental Health, and Lochgilphead Community Council.
 Extensive research, consultation, and appraisal was carried out, followed by detailed planning and fundraising.

 The vision was that Blarbuie Woodland would be for the benefit of people who use health and social services in Mid Argyll and beyond, plus all people, young and old, living in or visiting the area.
 Community participation was recognised as the key to protecting the woods, making them accessible to everyone and creating opportunities for people to learn about plants and wildlife, and local history.
 Right from the beginning there was a lot of work to be done, restoring and enhancing the two main strips of woodland - the Low Wood and the High Wood.
 Groups worked on paths, on woodland management, on timber construction, on signage and on environmental education.
 As part of this work, the project offered supervised training and voluntary opportunities.
 Right from the start, the project helped people to gain in health and happiness, knowledge and skills.